jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 Here are extensions I use to customize `Visual Studio Code`_

-* `Dark Rainbow Theme`_  - I like pretty colors
+* `Code Spell Checker`_ - to catch spelling mistakes
-* `indent-rainbow`_ - did I mention I like pretty colors?
-This makes indentation easier to see from a distance
+* `indent-rainbow`_ - I like pretty colors and this makes indentation easier to see from a distance
 * `Python <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`_ - python language support
-* `Code Spell Checker`_ - to catch spelling mistakes
+* `Dark Rainbow Theme`_  - did I mention I like pretty colors?

 ----